 All students are subject to the requirements of the academic program that were listed in the catalog at the time of their admission.
-Students who interrupt studies for a period greater than 12 or more months must re-apply for admission, unless the student is on a qualified Leave or Absence or on US military deployment, not to exceed 5 years.
-Re-admitted students are subject to the program requirements at the time of their readmission.
+Students who withdraw from their program must re-apply for admission, unless the student is on a qualified Leave or Absence or on US military deployment, not to exceed 5 years.
+Readmitted students are subject to the program requirements at the time of their readmission.
+A Leave of Absence is subject to the Maximum Time Frame policy of a program.